SGM HERBERT A. FRIEDMAN (Ret.)

 This leaflet shows a guerrilla who is already receiving good treatment welcoming a newly surrendering POW holding a propaganda leaflet.
 This leaflet was designed and printed by the ROK PSYWAR Section.
 It bears an Eighth Army code number and also Korean Army code number (KA-K-4).
-Some of the text is:
+The text on the front is:

 This partisan was smart to surrender.
-He washed his hands of the life of a hunted wild animal and chose freedom Turn in your weapons immediately to the ROK Army or National Police.
-Show this certificate and start a new life .
+He washed his hands of the life of a hunted wild animal and chose freedom.
+Now he is cared for by the United Nations and Republic of Korea Army along with many of his former comrades.
+He is receiving square meals, clean clothing and good medical care.
+Turn in your weapons immediately to the ROK Army or National Police.
+Show this certificate and start a new life.